flojoy-ai/docs/docs/instruments-database/Network Analyzers/Keysight-N5245A/Keysight-N5245A.md

 <div>

-The Keysight N5245A Network Analyzer provides a wide range of measurement applications for amplifiers, converters, antennas, or mixers with a single connection.
+The Keysight (Agilent) N5245A Network Analyzer provides a wide range of measurement applications for amplifiers, converters, antennas, or mixers with a single connection.

 </div>